-Activities for children with
+Activities for children and young people with eating disorders

 Once a month young people are offered a social outing which in recent years have ranged from a visit to the theatre in London, to local shopping malls, and other local attractions including the London Dungeon, the London Zoo and Thorpe Park.